richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 ## NTP Reference Identifier Codes

-The registration procedure is changed to specification required.
+The registration procedure is changed to Specification Required.

 The Note is changed to read as follows: